softwareengel/softwareengel.github.io/_posts/2024-07-01-DIY-LLM-RAG.md

 - Extract Raw - Text from Source
 - Learn Vector Database from Text
-- allow OpenAI more Credits...
+- allow OpenAI more Credits... or use local LLM
-- code Openai GPT4 client with embedding
+- code Openai GPT4 or LLM client with embedding
-- code local webui for coat with rag embedded Model
+- code local Webui for chat with RAG embedded Model
 - ask your text for answers
 - have fun ;-)